Beginner's guide to Construct 3

 Replacing an action

 The same dialog appears as if we were inserting a new action, but this time it'll replace the action we clicked instead.
-Choose MonsterSubtract from (in the Instance variables category), choose the instance variable "health", and enter 1 for the value.
+Choose GoblinSubtract from (in the Instance variables category), choose the instance variable "health", and enter 1 for the value.
 Click Done.
 The event should now look like this:

 Finished event with instance variable

-Action: MonsterSpawn another objectExplosion
+Action: GoblinSpawn another objectSparkFlash

-Action: MonsterDestroy
+Action: GoblinDestroy

-Event to destroy monsters
+Event to destroy goblins

 Disabled Comments have been disabled by the owner.